pawelwilczewski/gym-track/README.md

 ## Getting Started

-This is a mono repo, which includes everything you need to deploy this app.
+This is a mono repo and includes everything you need to deploy this app.

 ### Backend